 What Is Uphold?

-Uphold is a cryptocurrency, precious metals, foreign currency, and stock exchange that enables users to buy, sell, and swap between a long list of supported assets.
+Uphold is a cryptocurrency, precious metals, foreign currency exchange that enables users to buy, sell, and swap between a long list of supported assets.
 We’re going to focus on the crypto side of Uphold, though it’s good to know about the other features if you’re interested in trading other assets.